Who We Are

 Michael Howard Lewis – Next Generation

-Born and raised in Zimbabwe, Mike Lewis first dabbled in gemstones as a teenager, making all the usual beginner mistakes that ultimately sparked a deeper passion for the trade.
-He began his formal training with an introductory course through GEM-A before enrolling in the German Gemmological Association (DGemG) in Idar-Oberstein in 2015, earning the title F.G.G.
+He began his gemmological studies with an introductory course through GEM-A before enrolling at the German Gemmological Association (DGemG) in Idar-Oberstein, Germany, in 2015, earning the title F.G.G.
 (Fellow of the German Gemmological Association).

-In 2024, Mike completed the Graduate Gemologist (G.G.) program through GIA, and also studied rough diamond evaluation at the Harry Oppenheimer Diamond Training School in South Africa.
-Based in London, UK, Mike has worked in both the retail and wholesale gem & jewellery industry, and now joins Tanganyika Trading under Hilmar’s mentorship to carry the legacy forward with integrity, enthusiasm, and fresh perspective.
+Now based in London, UK, Mike has worked within the gem and jewellery trade and joins Tanganyika Trading under Hilmar’s mentorship, helping carry the legacy forward with integrity, enthusiasm, and a fresh perspective.